 We have a \$3.0 million senior secured revolving credit facility with First National Bank that is collateralized by a security interest in substantially all of our assets.
-The interest rate on borrowings under our secured revolving credit facility is equal to the prime rate, limited to no less than 6.0% and no greater than 10.0% per annum, with interest payable monthly.
-This agreement also provides a \$1.0 million sub-limit for letters of credit and currently expires June 30, 2008.
+The interest rate on borrowings under our secured revolving credit facility is equal to the prime rate, limited to no less than 6.0% and no greater than 10.0% per annum, and the interest accrued is payable monthly.
+Under the terms of the senior secured revolving credit facility, the outstanding principal is payable in full on demand or at maturity on June 30, 2008.
 The senior secured revolving credit facility contains covenants which require us to maintain \$1.0 to \$2.0 million in liquidity depending on our outstanding balance.
-Additionally, without First National Bank's prior approval, we may not make a direct loan to an affiliate or subsidiary of ours exceeding \$500,000 annually, guaranty the debt of our affiliate or subsidiary or incur debt in excess of \$200 thousand with other third parties.
+Additionally, without First National Bank's prior approval, we may not make a direct loan to an affiliate or subsidiary of ours exceeding \$500,000 annually, guaranty the debt of our affiliate or subsidiary or incur debt in excess of \$500,000 non-First National Bank debt annually.
 Finally, we are obligated to continue to provide First National Bank an assignment of life insurance in a minimum amount of \$1.0 million on the life of Kent A. Murphy, covering all of our indebtedness to First National Bank.
-As of June 30, 2007, there was no outstanding borrowing on this credit line.
-With the exception of our obligations under the senior convertible promissory notes, the senior secured revolving credit facility and our capital lease, we have no other debt outstanding.
+During the three months ended March 31, 2008, we did not draw any amounts under our secured revolving credit facility.